ouspg/SoftwareHardwareSec/3.Shellcoding/gdb_tutorial.md

 0x7fffffffe1a0:	0x555547a0	0x00005555	0xf7a42f2a	0x00007fff
 (gdb)
 ```

-We can see, that address of **0x55554793** is still there.
-Additionally stack contains some 'A' letters, what we have used as input.
+We can see that the address **0x55554793** is still there.
+Additionally, the stack contains some 'A' letters, which we used as input.
-Let's execute to final breakpoint:
+Let's execute to the final breakpoint:

 ```shell
 Breakpoint 3, 0x0000555555554770 in stackoverflow ()